 The overvoltage set point is set at 114% of the nominal output voltage set by the feedback resistors.
 In the case of an overvoltage event, the IC attempts to bring the output voltage back into regulation by keeping Q1 and Q3 turned off and Q2 and Q4 turned on.
 If the OV condition continues, the inductor current goes negative to trip the negative peak current limit.
 The converter reverses direction to transfer energy from the output end to the input end.
 Input voltage is pushed high if the input source impedance is not low enough.
-The IC may be damaged if the input voltage goes to higher than its maximum limit.
+The IC can be damaged if the input voltage goes to higher than its maximum limit.
 If the overvoltage condition is corrected and the output voltage drops to the nominal voltage, the controller resumes work in normal PWM switching.
+The OV pin is pulled high when output OVP trips.